 “UTES ON THE MOVE”

-Utes in the Paddock is relocating to Condobolin in the near future
+Utes in the Paddock is a Condobolin attraction

 Council purchased a 25-acre block on the The Gipps Way for the outdoor gallery and is pleased that visitation to Condobolin has increased as a direct result of the Utes being on display.

 Utes in the Paddock was a concept brought to fruition by Jana and Graham Pickles of Burrawang West Station which has significantly increased visitation to the Central West region over the last eight years.
 Lachlan Shire Council is honoured to be entrusted as caretaker of the gallery and has committed to dedicate time, energy and marketing resources to further develop and promote the outdoor gallery into the future.

 It has been eight years since the first Ute began the outdoor gallery near Ootha and four years since the last of 20 “Ute works” was installed.
 It has been moved to Condobolin and today, Utes in the Paddock attracts thousands of visitors who view the collection for the first time or revisit this unique Australian bush attraction.

 Lachlan Shire Council Mayor John Medcalf is pleased the gallery is significantly contributing to the growth and resilience of the local economy.

 “The town’s businesses, residents and local farmers donated several of the utes for canvasses used for the gallery and have always been supportive of this unique attraction,” said Councillor Medcalf.

 “It is a fantastic to feature for Condobolin as an ultimate bush experience on offer in the Heart of NSW.
 Council has dedicated resources to ensure the successful promotion of the attraction,” said Councillor Medcalf.